cltnwd/cltnwd.github.io/README.md

-(complete rewrite in the works. using React and MDL, aka much cleaner and more efficient code)
+(complete rewrite in the works. using React and MDL. results in much cleaner and more efficient code, plus true material design)

 <h4>Reddit!
 (2016 edition)</h4>